aeon-toolkit/aeon/docs/mentoring.md

 4. Dempster, A., Schmidt, D.F. and Webb, G.I., 2023.
 Hydra: Competing convolutional
 kernels for fast and accurate time series classification.
 Data Mining and Knowledge Discovery, pp.1-27.

+### Documentation

+#### 1. Improve automated API documentation

+Mentors: Matthew Middlehurst ({user}`MatthewMiddlehurst`)

+##### Description

+`aeon` uses `sphinx` and `numpydoc` to generate API documentation from docstrings.
+Many of the docstrings are incomplete or missing sections, and could be improved to make the API documentation more useful.
+The goal of this project is to generally improve the API documentation.
+A specific goal is to automatically generate links to examples which use the function/class, similar to the `scikit-learn` documentation.
+The way this is achieved is up to the mentee, but should include a new section in the relevant API page.
+I.e., the API page for `aeon.transformers.collection.convolution_based.Rocket` should have a section called "Examples" which links to the examples which use the class (such as the Rocket notebook).

+##### Project stages

+1. Learn about `aeon` best practices and project documentation.
+2. Familiarise with `sphinx` documentation generation and `numpydoc` docstring standards.
+3. Improve the API documentation for a few classes/functions and go through the Pull Request and review process.
+4. Implement a function or improve the API template to automatically generate links to examples which use the function/class.
+5. The main bulk of work is done, but the API documentation is vast and can always be improved!
+If time allows, continue to enhance the API documentation through individual docstrings, API landing page and template improvements at the mentees discretion.

+##### Project evaluation

+Success of the project will be assessed by the quality of the documentation produced and engagement with the project and the `aeon` community.
+Automatically generating links to examples is the primary goal.